 Pasture Raised Pork

-The famous Jamon Iberico hams from Spain are so unique due to the abundant mast of acorns of their agro-silvo-pastoral system that is the Oak Dehesa.
+The famous Jamón Ibérico hams from Spain are unique because of the abundant masts of acorns of their agro-silvo-pastoral system that is the Oak Dehesa.
 They are raised among these trees, consuming the acorns that litter the pastures.
 This provides their unique flavor profile that has made the pork from this area of the world so coveted.
 Here at Caney Fork Farms we are short on acorns, but have discovered that barley imparts a similar flavor as an acorn, and peas provide the fat stabilization that mimics that of an acorn-finished hog.
 The inspiration doesn’t stop here.
 For our pasture raised pork, we have planted thousands of oak and chestnut trees that will eventually create a similar system.

 Until the industrialization of agriculture, we saw the pig differently.
 We wanted the fattest pigs we could get.
 Fat lit our homes, helped us cook, and nourished our bodies in hard times.
 We’ve selected heritage breed hogs that haven’t lost their amazing fattening ability and have maintained their manageable size.
 The ease in which they build fat means that they need less grain and can utilize more forages in their diet.
 Their smaller size makes them gentler on the ground, live longer lives, and, well, make fantastic bacon.
 Our heritage hogs are different crosses between Mulefoot, Guinea Hog, and Old Spot.
 This cross creates a distinctive flavor with a meat-to-fat composition unique to this pedigree of pasture raised pork.

-Ready to start receiving our pasture raised heritage pork directly to your door or neighborhood?
+Ready to start receiving our pasture raised heritage pork directly to your neighborhood?